1.Max Planck and his theory of energy?

 2. Atomic Model

+In J.J Thomson's Plum Pudding Model, the pudding represented a positively charged filling with negatively charged particles floating in it, the raisins.
+The positively charged filling had practically the same consistency in the atom/ It had remained the dominant theory of the atom until 1908.
 His theory seemed pretty solid, however, they was one issue.
 The orbiting electrons would eventually collapse, making the atom unstable, because of the energy expended would cause it.
 Hence Bohr's explanation of Stability.
 He proposed a quantum theory of electron rotation.
 When an atom would gain or lose energy, the electrons would either jump to the higher or lower orbits and they would travel in definite orbits around the positive nucleus.
 It was a hard concept to understand, but later experiments on the hydrogen atom would prove his theory to be correct.
 This completed the Planetary Rotation and replaced Thomson's atomic model.

 I actually enjoyed learning about this, not that I don't enjoying learning in chemistry, but I do like knowing how our idea of the atom started off as a positive filling with electrons just floating about to what we know now today.
 I most enjoyed reading about the Planetary Rotation theory of Rutherford, because it made it easier to understand that an atom was like our solar system.